hopplajs/hoppla/README.md

 ```

 #### hoppla.error
-Only existing in the hoppla object of finalize.
+Only exists in the hoppla object of finalize.
 If hoppla somewhere throwed an error, it will be accessible in `hoppla.error`.
 This allows you to add sensible logic to your custom javascript:

 ```js
 {